hpc/charliecloud/doc/faq.rst

 MPI best practices
 ==================

-Using MPI optimally with unprivileged containers can be challenging.
-This section summarizes key concepts and best practices for using MPI with Charliecloud.

-Best practices on offer are the result of our experience with midigating some of the complex issues containers face with MPI.
+Best practices on offer are derived from our experience in midigating container MPI issues.
 It is important to note that, despite marketing claims, no single container implementation has "solved" MPI, or is free of warts; the issues are numerous, multifacted, and dynamic.

-The following is a summary of key concepts and issues covered in more detail in subsequent sections.
+Key concepts and issues are as follows.

   1. **Workload management**.
 Running applications on HPC clusters requires resource management and job scheduling.
 Put simply, resource management